Is charging a credit card convenience fee the right choice for your business?

 Convenience fees can be confused with surcharges.
 But they’re very different fees with very different sets of rules.

 A convenience fee only applies to alternative payment methods, like in the movie theater example.
 A surcharge, on the other hand, is a fee applied to every single credit card transaction, regardless of method.
-The purpose of a convenience fee is to compensate the merchant for the added trouble and cost of accepting payment through a non-standard method, while the purpose of surcharge is to offset at least some of the costs of processing credit card payments in general.
+The purpose of a convenience fee is to compensate the merchant for the added trouble and cost of accepting payment through a non-standard method, while the purpose of a surcharge is to offset at least some of the costs of processing credit card payments in general.

 Convenience fees are legal in all states, but a surcharge is not.
 Before adopting an added fee for credit cards, make sure you know the difference between the two and which one your business is charging.
 And of course, if you choose to surcharge on transactions, make sure it’s legal in your state.